 Temporomandibular Joint Disorder (TJD) is the medical term used for bruxism or teeth grinding.
 The symptoms of teeth grinding or teeth clenching arise from how we handle feelings of stress in our everyday lives.
 Individuals who clench or grind their teeth during the day often do not notice that they are doing it.
 The habit is even more uncontrollable at night while sufferers are asleep.
+See more videos here.

 Bruxism tends to run in families and is a very debilitating condition.
-The constant clenching and grinding wears down teeth and can cause them to chip or break.
+The constant clenching and grinding wear down teeth and can cause them to chip or break.
 When individuals clench or grind their teeth, they are flexing and contracting their masseter muscle, which is the main muscle used for chewing.

 This is because the bite block cannot prevent the clenching and grinding motion.
 It only acts as a barrier between your top and bottom rows of teeth.
 As such, people who invest in bite blocks often have to replace them every few months after they wear down the material from grinding.
 In addition, bite blocks can only be worn at night.

 Daytime use would not be plausible or comfortable.
 Bruxism can also occur as a result of an unaligned bite.
 In these instances, jaw surgery is an option.
 However, jaw surgery is invasive and requires the realigning of the jaw and a long recovery process.
 Unless the misalignment and resultant bruxism is extremely severe, surgery is not an ideal treatment option.

 Dr. Rivkin has been successfully using Botox injections to calm the muscles and treat bruxism for over seven years.
 He has treated more than four thousand teeth grinding patients.
 In the treatment of bruxism, Botox is injected into the masseter muscle to partially weaken it.

-During the procedure, Dr. Rivkin will place some ice along each side of your jaw to numb it, and proceed to administer the Botox injections into the masseter muscle.
+During the Botox for TMJ procedure, Dr. Rivkin will place some ice along each side of your jaw to numb it, and proceed to administer the Botox injections into the masseter muscle.
 The procedure only takes about five minutes for each side.
 Most patients notice a reduction in muscle soreness the very next day.
 Treatments are progressive and typically last about three months.
 Keeping the muscle weak for a prolonged period of time makes it likely that patients will break the habit of grinding when they are stressed.
 Some patients only require a couple of treatments to completely break the cycle of bruxism and not need Botox treatments again.

 Other patients need more treatments to break the cycle.
-During an initial complimentary consultation, Dr. Rivkin will evaluate your individual needs and provide you with treatment options.
+During an initial consultation, Dr. Rivkin will evaluate your individual needs and provide you with treatment options.
 Each individual case is unique and requires a customized dosage of Botox.
 Dr. Rivkin is experienced in determining the proper dosage necessary for each individual patient.
-To find out if Botox injections are the best treatment option for teeth grinding, call Westside Aesthetics at 310-443-5273 and schedule an appointment with Dr. Rivkin at his Los Angeles office.
+To find out if Botox injections are the best treatment option for teeth grinding, call Westside Aesthetics at 310-443-5273 and schedule an appointment with Dr. Rivkin at his clinic.
 You do not have to suffer from bruxism any longer.